-- (a) In the CUP method, one has to start from the price charged in the case of the comparable uncontrolled transaction. - (b) In this illustration one has to start with the price charged by AE1 Ltd., to M Ltd. - (c) The price charged to AE3 Ltd., cannot be considered as AE3 Ltd., is itself an AE of AE1 Ltd. - (d) The price charged to M Ltd., will have to be increased by the value of credit which is at the rate at 1.25% p.m. (i.e. 15% p.a.).
-If the similar credit were offered to M Ltd., the price charged to M Ltd. would have been higher, after factoring this cost. - (e) The price charged to M Ltd., will have to be reduced by the following; - (i) INR 550 representing the freight and insurance -This is for the reason that if the price to M Ltd., had been on FOB basis, it would have been less by INR 550. - (ii) INR 250 per unit representing the estimated cost of warranty execution for a period of six months on the basis of a technical analysis and past experience This is for the reason that if the
+- (a) In the CUP method, one has to start from the price charged in the case of the comparable uncontrolled transaction. - (b) In this illustration one has to start with the price charged by AE1 Ltd., to M Ltd. - (c) The price charged to M Ltd., will have to be increased by the value of credit which is at the rate at 1.25% p.m. (i.e. 15% p.a.).
+If the similar credit were offered to M Ltd., the price charged to M Ltd. would have been higher, after factoring this cost. - (d) The price charged to M Ltd., will have to be reduced by the following; - (i) INR 550 representing the freight and insurance -This is for the reason that if the price to M Ltd., had been on FOB basis, it would have been less by INR 550. - (ii) INR 250 per unit representing the estimated cost of warranty execution for a period of six months on the basis of a technical analysis and past experience This is for the reason that if the warranty was not given, the price to M Ltd. would have been lower, without factoring this cost.

-- warranty was not given, the price to M Ltd. would have been lower, without factoring this cost. - (iii) INR 10 representing the cost of each CD This is for the reason that if similar gift had been offered to M Ltd., the effective price to M Ltd., would have been less. - (iv) INR 20 representing a quantity discount This is for the reason that if similar discount had been offered to M Ltd., the effective price to M Ltd., would have been less.
+- (iii) INR 10 representing the cost of each CD This is for the reason that if similar gift had been offered to M Ltd., the effective price to M Ltd., would have been less. - (iv) INR 20 representing a quantity discount This is for the reason that if similar discount had been offered to M Ltd., the effective price to M Ltd., would have been less.